RunLLM/gitbook/quickstart-guide.md

 ### Saving Data

 Finally, we can save the transformed table `strlen_table` back to the Aqueduct demo database.
+See [here](integrations/using-integrations/) for more details around using integrations.

 ```python
 demo_db.save(strlen_table, table_name="strlen_table", update_mode="replace")